Record rainfall forces evacuations and rescues in Oklahoma as a storm leaves 3 dead in Pennsylvania

 In Wewoka, Oklahoma, a city of about 3,000 located about 80 miles (129 kilometers) southwest of Oklahoma City, there had already been four water rescues from vehicles by early Wednesday afternoon, said Wewoka Fire Chief Kevin Green.

-He said with the ground saturated from previous rains, the creeks are now overflowing onto the streets.
+He said with the ground saturated from previous rains, the creeks were overflowing onto the streets.

 “People are just driving through the water - they’re not thinking,” Green said.